DagTed/CODSOFT-UI-1/README.md

 This project is part of the Codsoft UI/UX Internship and focuses on designing and implementing an intuitive, user-friendly Mobile App Signup Flow.
 The goal was to create a seamless experience for users to register while ensuring security, personalization, and simplicity.

 My Role
-As the UI/UX designer and developer I d esigned the user interface (UI) for the signup flow.
+As the UI/UX designer and developer I designed the user interface (UI) for the signup flow.
 Addressed user experience (UX) challenges to enhance usability.

 Challenges